How to Start Retinol Without the Purge Using a 4 Week Roadmap

 ID: #2026-021 / Verified: April 6, 2026

 In our rush to see results, we often push our skin too hard.
-But your skin isn't a problem to be solved with force; it’s more like a delicate garden that needs patient care.
-Retinol, a powerful gift from Vitamin A, is amazing for your skin, but it needs a proper "getting-to-know-you" period to work its magic.
+But your skin isn't a problem to be solved with force, as it functions much more like a delicate garden that needs patient, tender care.
+Retinol, a powerful gift from Vitamin A, is amazing for your skin, but it always requires a proper "getting-to-know-you" period to truly work its magic.

 Why wait 4 weeks?